-JUNIOR YE EAR () and a second of the se Fall Spring May/ Summer 200 201 203 220 231 204 230 237 240 250 254 Basic Nursing Skills Conceptual Foundation of Nursing Health Assessment Health Promotion of the Adult I Introduction to Nutritional Health Dimensions of Professional Nursing Health Promotion during the Childbearing Experience Drug Therapy Health Promotion of the Child Psychiatric and Mental Health Nursing Law, Ethics, and Politics in Nursing 3 4 2 4 2 2 4 2 4 4 dramed or WI parties of WI par 260 270 286 Community Health Nursing Health Promotion of the Adult II Introduction to Nursing Leadership and Management - - - 15 - - - 16 4 5 3 15 SENIOR YE EAR 308 375-376 Models/Theories in Nursing Research Methods and Inquiry in Nursing Specialty Nursing Courses Electives 3 7 - 13 3 7 3 13 7 6 13 Senior-in-Absentia Programs

-The School of Nursing has formalized arrangements with several liberal arts colleges to allow students to combine a baccalaureate degree in liberal arts and a Master of Science in Nursing degree.
+JUNIOR Y EAR of early tage of the feet and return line.
+Fall Spring May/ Summer 200 Basic Nursing Skills 3 THE PERSON Allega Bridge 201 Conceptual Foundation of Nursing 4 radro and me 203 Health Assessment Health Promotion of the Adult I 2 fil rig-i pruvi- 220 231 Introduction to Nutritional Health 2 140 STURE.
+204 Dimensions of Professional Nursing 2 TO SIGN Mar Pa 230 Health Promotion during the Childbearing Experience u gillu 4 but not 237 Drug Therapy list an 2 13 Parry 240 Health Promotion of the Child - 4 - 250 254 Psychiatric and Mental Health Nursing Law, Ethics, and Politics in Nursing · 4 - 2 260 Community Health Nursing i nen MAGRICIA.
+4 270 Health Promotion of the Adult II - 5 286 Introduction to Nursing Leadership and Management BARY M 3 17 14 15 SENIOR Y EAR 308 Models/Theories in Nursing 3 i ti do maria 375-376 Research Methods and Inquiry in Nursing 3 3 - 1 Specialty Nursing Courses 7 7 7 Electives 3 6 13 13 13 Senior-in-Absentia Programs The School of Nursing has formalized arrangements with several liberal arts colleges to allow students to combine a baccalaureate degree in liberal arts and a Master of Science in Nursing degree.
 Students who complete this five-year program of study will have had the experience of dividing their academic career between a liberal arts college and the health sciences center of a major university.
 This unique combination of study on two differently-oriented campuses provides the student with an excellent nursing education, strongly complemented by study in the humanities, natural sciences, and social sciences.
 While specific details vary in each senior-in-absentia program, these programs generally require students to spend three years at their liberal arts college, completing general curriculum requirements for the baccalaureate degree and satisfying the prerequisite courses for admission to the School of Nursing.
 Students apply for admission to the School of Nursing in the fall semester of their junior year.
 If accepted, the student enrolls at Vanderbilt in the fall semester of the senior year.
 After successfully completing the fall and spring semesters of generalist nursing courses at Vanderbilt, the student is awarded a baccalaureate degree from his or her undergraduate school.
 The student then continues for an additional four semesters (summer, fall, spring, summer) to earn a Master of Science in Nursing from Vanderbilt University.
-At the time of publication, senior-in-absentia programs have been formalized with Belmont University, David Lipscomb University, Fisk University, Trevecca Nazarene College, and Vanderbilt University's Peabody College, all in Nashville, Tennessee; as well as Mary Baldwin College in Staunton, Virginia; Maryville College in Maryville, Tennessee; Morris Brown College in Atlanta, Georgia; Randolph-Macon Woman's College in Lynchburg, Virginia; Wheaton College in Wheaton, Illinois; and Birmingham-Southern College, Birmingham, Alabama.
+At the time of publication, senior-in-absentia programs have been formalized with Belmont University, David Lipscomb University, Fisk University, Trevecca Nazarene College, and Vanderbilt University's Peabody College, all in Nashville, Tennessee; as well as Mary Baldwin College in Staunton, Virginia; Maryville College in Maryville, Tennessee; Morris Brown College in Atlanta, Georgia; Randolph-Macon Woman's College in Lynchburg, Virginia; Wheaton College in Wheaton, Illinois; Birmingham-Southern College, Birmingham, Alabama; Bryan College, Dayton, Tennessee; and Covenant College, Lookout Mountain, Georgia.
 Please call or write the Director, Office of Admissions, 101 Godchaux Hall, Vanderbilt University, Nashville, Tennessee 37240, (615) 322-3800, for further details.